What is Remittance?

 Large international transfers (over $7000 USD/$8700 CAD/ £4000 GBP/€4500 EU/$9500 AUD/NZD) call for a different level of support and infrastructure for the process to go smoothly — both for safety and lowering cost.

-- OFX review) is our top pick for large international transfers.
+- OFX (see our review) is our top pick for large international transfers.
 They mix online service with great phone support 24/7.

-- TorFX (review) is known for its exceptional service (4.9/5 on trustpilot) and phone support for larger transfers (which can be really helpful)
+- TorFX (see our review) is known for its exceptional service (4.9/5 on trustpilot) and phone support for larger transfers (which can be really helpful)

-- XE (review) is known for its wide base of receiving countries and currencies (you can send larger transfers to 220 countries in 139 currencies with XE).
+- XE (see our review) is known for its wide base of receiving countries and currencies (you can send larger transfers to 220 countries in 139 currencies with XE).

 As it turns out, for large transfers service becomes critical (ideally telephone support) because banks have transfer limits and there is usually more paperwork required (like ID).
 Services specifically designed for larger transfers make transfers stress free and the have fees that reduce (in percentage terms) as amounts increase!